 6. Step back in time at Muckross House and Gardens

 Muckross House and Gardens is a beautiful estate just outside Killarney.
 Built in the late 1830s for the wealthy Herbert family, the property hosted Queen Victoria on her visit to southwestern Ireland in 1861.
 The estate was the foundation for the first national park in Ireland, and Killarney National Park expanded on their land.

-A tour provides a detailed look at the various owners of the house and the history of the estate.
+A self-guided tour provides a detailed look at the various owners of the house and the history of the estate.
 From spring to fall, visitors can also tour Muckross Traditional Farms, three separate working farms representing Irish life in the 1930s and 1940s.

 7. Connect with your inner Jedi at Skellig Michael

 Just off the coast, about an hour boat ride from the Ring of Kerry lies the Skellig Islands.
-Many know them as the home of Luke Skywalker in the latest Star Wars films, but these islands are actually an UNESCO World Heritage Site with the remains of monastic huts from the 6th to 12th centuries.
+Many know them as the home of Luke Skywalker in the latest Star Wars films, but these islands are actually a UNESCO World Heritage Site with the remains of monastic huts from the 6th to 12th centuries.

 Access to the islands is seasonal and demand is high so consider booking a tour on your own or go through the Skellig Experience Visitor Centre.
-A boat departs from Portmagee to the island where visitors proceed to climb 600 steep stairs to explore the beehive shaped huts and ancient monastery and enjoy fantastic views.
+A boat departs from Portmagee to the island where visitors proceed to climb 600 steep stairs to explore the beehive-shaped huts and ancient monastery and enjoy fantastic views.

 8. Take a day trip to the Dingle Peninsula and see emerald beauty everywhere